MrRobinOfficial/Guide-UnrealEngine/README.md

     UShapeComponent-->USphereComponent;
 ```

-You can read more about [Unreal Architecture at their docs](https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/).
+When getting started with Unreal Engine and their workflow, it can be intimidating to learn their architecture.
+However, I would argue it to facilitate your experience with Unreal, if you started learning each classes and their purpose.

-Here is a list of notable classes in this architecture:
+Unreal has many classes, which would take a long time to explain.
+However, here is a list of notable classes:

 <details open>
   <summary>Click to expand</summary>